shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - only beta users get the traffic to the new servers - this can be done by the load balancer for e.g. by inspecting the origin header
 - "ab testing / deployment" - ab testing works just like canary release
 - however, in this case, we deploy with the motive of rolling back to the old version
-- use case - we test the new feature and how it performs, but are not fully ready with them yet to go into full scale production
+- use case - we test the new feature, but are not fully ready with it to go into production
 - sometimes, the users who are a part of this ab testing do not even know about it - they might be seeing new features and can be asked for feedback about it. this helps with genuine feedback

 ![canary testing](/assets/img/high-level-design/canary-testing.png)